-Before I traveled solo to Bali last year, I read about their taxi mafia from online forums and travel blogs.
+Before I traveled solo to Bali last year, I read about their taxi mafia in online forums and travel blogs.

 During my trip, there were so many rules (official and unofficial), depending on whom you talk to.
 For example, transport network vehicles (TNVs) or ride-sharing apps like Uber and Grab are banned in Ubud, but you may use it in Kuta.
 Many tourists will tell you that they’ve managed to book Uber rides in Ubud, but very discreetly.

-I learned that when using TNVs, make sure you avoid getting picked up or dropped off in touristy places rife with taxis and cops.
-You may be dropped off by TNVs at Denpasar Airport for your departure flight, but you cannot be picked up by TNVs upon arrival, because that area is dominated by Blue Bird and other airport-accredited taxis.
+I learned that when using ride-sharing apps, make sure you avoid getting picked up or dropped off in touristy places rife with taxis and cops.
+You may be dropped off by ride-share drivers at Denpasar Airport for your departure flight, but they cannot pick you upon arrival, because that area is dominated by Blue Bird and other airport-accredited taxis.

 It was so confusing in the beginning.
 Actually, it still is.

 I booked mostly meter-based taxi drivers, private tour drivers, and local scooter rides to get around.
 There were “No to Uber and Grab” signs plastered everywhere.
 Ironically, the local peddlers and tour guides hanging in every corner of Ubud would always ask, “Taxi?
 Where are you going?
 Need transport?
 Scooter?” followed by, “How about Uber, Grab?”

 During my first two days, I would scratch my head whenever they asked me that question.
 I would reply, “Huh?
 I thought Uber and Grab are not allowed here?”
 They just smiled.
 I soon learned that this was their trick to catching tourists using ride-sharing apps.
 I wonder what would have happened if I actually replied, “Yes, can you please get me a Grab because it’s much cheaper than taxis?”